 This room has gray walls and a gray patterned rug.
 But the neutral couches, glass tables & mirrored cabinet, make this space feel contemporary and fresh.
 The blue accent cushions and blue pictures, complement the beige furniture and gray wall color and gray carpet.
 Replacing gray accessories with accessories with color, is an easy and inexpensive way of toning down the gray in a room.

 Replace a piece or two of the gray furniture

 The all gray matchy matchy furniture is definitely out.
 While you may have a set at home, you can break it up a bit by replacing a sofa, arm chair or love seat with a new style while still keeping the other gray furniture.
-Cognac leather is making a big comeback this year and will be around for a few years.
+These beautiful velvet blue accent chairs and the pops of blue accent pillows, breaks up and distracts the eye from the leather couch, ottomans and chairs.
 Notice the pops of color with the cushions, and the variety of styles of accent tables use in this room for interest.
 Mixing up wood, marble and glass works well as one does not dominate the others making this room feel pulled together in a stylist way.

 In this photo above in this updated and styled room, we see the trendy cognac couch where previously you would have seen a gray one.
 This life edge wood coffee table is stunning, which sits on a gray, beige rug that ties the grays and beige design details together.
 Notice that the paint color for this room is a lightened up version of gray and does not dominate the room but rather gives a calming effect.